Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: The phase-corrected Linear Noise Approximation (pcLNA)

 \subsubsection{Topological equivalence}

 Two continuous dynamical systems of the form \eqref{eq:bifode1} are topologically equivalent if their dynamics are qualitatively identical.
-Formally, this holds if there exists a homeomorphism $\bh$ which maps paths of one system onto paths of the either while preserving the direction of time.
-Local topological equivalence (l.t.e.) occurs when this holds in neighborhoods of the systems’ domains (see Definitions 2.14-5 in \cite{Kuznetsov2011}, or SI Section \ref{SIsec:man}).
+Formally, this holds if there exists a homeomorphism $\bh$ which maps paths of one system onto paths of the other while preserving the direction of time.
+Local topological equivalence (l.t.e.) occurs when this holds in neighborhoods of the systems’ domains (see Definitions 2.14-5 in \cite{Kuznetsov2011}, or SM Section~\ref{SIsec:man}).

 A practical approach to identify l.t.e.\ is to examine the eigenvalues of the Jacobian in \eqref{eq:jac} near an equilibrium point $(\bx_{\alpha_p},\alpha_p)$, with $\bF(\bx_{\alpha_p},\alpha_p)=\bzero$.
 Let $n_0$, $n_+$, and $n_-$ be the number of eigenvalues of $\bJ(\bx_{\alpha_p},\alpha_p)$ that have zero, positive, and negative real part, respectively.
 An equilibrium is hyperbolic if $n_0=0$; otherwise, it is non-hyperbolic.
 For hyperbolic equilibria, l.t.e.\ is ensured if $n_+$ and $n_-$ match between systems (see Theorem 2.2 in \cite{Kuznetsov2011}); the non-hyperbolic case is more subtle and discussed below.